MicrosoftDocs/partner-center-pr.de-de/partner-center/customers_revoke_admin_privileges.md

 ## <a name="delegated-admin-privileges-in-azure-ad"></a>Delegierte Administratorrechte in Azure AD

-Im Azure AD Mandanten des Partners, die für die delegierte Administration verwendet werden, gibt es zwei Sicherheitsgruppen: Administrator-Agents und Helpdesk-Agents.
+There are two security groups, Admin Agents and Helpdesk Agents, in the partner's Azure AD tenant that are used for delegated administration.
 Wenn ein Kunde einem Partner delegierte Administratorrechte erteilt, geschieht Folgendes:

-- Die Gruppe "Administrator-Agent" wird der Rolle "globaler Administrator" im Azure AD Mandanten des Kunden zugewiesen.
+- The Admin Agent group is assigned to the Global Administrator role in the customer's Azure AD tenant.

-- Die Gruppe "Helpdesk-Agent" wird der Rolle "Helpdesk-Administrator" im Azure AD Mandanten des Kunden zugewiesen.
+- The Helpdesk Agent group is assigned to the Helpdesk Administrator role in the customer's Azure AD tenant.

-Basierend auf den zugewiesenen Verzeichnis Rollen können sich Mitglieder beider Gruppen bei den Azure AD Mandanten-und O365-Diensten des Kunden anmelden, indem Sie Ihre Partner Anmelde Informationen und den Administrator im Auftrag des Kunden verwenden.
+Based on the directory roles assigned, members of both groups can sign in to the customer's Azure AD tenant and O365 services using their partner credentials and administrator on behalf of the customer.

-Wenn Ihr Kunde Delegierte Administratorrechte entfernt, werden die Azure AD Rollenzuweisungen entfernt, und Sie können den Azure AD-Mandanten des Kunden nicht mehr verwalten.
+If your customer removes delegated admin privileges, the Azure AD role assignments are removed, and you will no longer be able to manage the customer's Azure AD tenant.

 ### <a name="azure-subscriptions-and-resource-management"></a>Azure-Abonnements und Ressourcenverwaltung

 Jedes Azure-Abonnement verfügt über einen eigenen Satz von Ressourcenverwaltungsrollen.
-Bevor ein CSP-Partner das Azure-Abonnement eines Kunden verwalten kann, muss der Partner mindestens einer Rolle unter dem Azure-Abonnement zugewiesen werden.
+Before a CSP partner can manage a customer's Azure subscription, the partner must be assigned to one or more roles under the Azure subscription.
 Das bedeutet Folgendes:

 - Wenn ein Kunde eine Händlereinladung annimmt und einem Partner delegierte Administratorrechte erteilt, erhält der Partner nicht automatisch Zugriff auf vorhandene Azure-Abonnements unter dem Kundenmandanten.

 - Wenn der CSP-Partner ein neues Azure-Abonnement für den Kunden bereitstellt, wird der Gruppe der Administrator-Agents unter dem CSP-Partnermandanten automatisch die Rolle „Besitzer“ unter dem Abonnement zugewiesen.
 Basierend auf dieser Rollenzuweisung können Mitglieder der Gruppe auf Ressourcen unter dem Abonnement zugreifen und diese verwalten.

-- Wenn ein Kunde Delegierte Administratorrechte von einem Partner mithilfe des Office 365-Portals entfernt, kann der Partner weiterhin das Azure-Abonnement des Kunden verwalten, solange der Partner weiterhin einer oder mehreren Rollen im Abonnement zugewiesen ist.
+- When a customer removes delegated administration privileges from a partner using Office 365 Portal, the partner can still manage the customer's Azure subscription as long as the partner is still assigned to one or more roles under the subscription.
 Um die Verwaltung des Azure-Abonnements durch den Partner zu beenden, muss der Kunde die Rollenzuweisung entfernen.

 ## <a name="windows-autopilot"></a>Windows Autopilot